AidaDSP/AidaDSP/Software/Examples/Readme.md

 GUI is simple but powerful enough for testing many of your audio projects.
 Then when your project is working you can always migrate to a more complex UI.

-- Template_1 	dual function with single swith (fast/long pressure) and encoder knob position switch between master volume control and preset selection
+- Template_1 	dual function with single switch (fast/long pressure) and encoder knob position switch between master volume control and preset selection
 - Template_2    dual function with single swith (fast/long pressure) and encoder knob position FX disable/enable and circular property selector to modify one parameter at a time